 A female film crew journeys to the jungle Island of Lazanga (“where they do the konga”) where a giant ape, Queen Kong, falls in love with the crew’s male star.

-Robin Askwith stars as wimpy hippy leading man Ray Fay (you see what they did there?) while Rula Lenska’s character (the feminist film director) is called Luce Habit.
+Robin Askwith stars as wimpy hippy leading man Ray Fay (you see what they did there?) while Rula Lenska’s movie director character (the feminist film director) is called Luce Habit.

 Valerie Leon of Carry On fame features as the bikini-clad Queen of the Nabongas and Linda Hayden has a cameo role playing a tuneless Singing Nun.